jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 2 Introduction to Category Theory
 ---------------------------------

-Category theory is the study of mathematical structure infamous for being one of the most abstract theories in mathematics.
+Category theory is the study of mathematical structure, infamous for being one of the most abstract theories in mathematics.
 Its generality allows it to be applied to many areas of computer science: from the design of programming languages to automata theory \[reference here?\].